cfu288/mere-medical/apps/docs/docs/getting-started/ai-setup.md

 :::warning Privacy Considerations

-I would strongly recommend you configure mere to use Ollama, which runs entirely on your local machine.
+I would strongly recommend you configure Mere to use Ollama, which runs entirely on your local machine.
 All data processing stays local.

 If you choose to use OpenAI as your LLM provider, your medical data will be sent to OpenAI's servers for processing.
 Use this option only for testing with non-sensitive data.
 Would only recommend this for non-medical data or testing purposes.